Ze-Austin/altschool-python/README.md

         `git commit -am 'message here'`
 8. Push changes to your branch:
     `git push origin branchname`
 9. This is where you'll usually create a pull request on GitHub, but please don't.
 There's no point in merging everyone's personal notes.
-But *it would be nice to see everyone's name in the branch list*
+But *it would be nice to see everyone's name in the branch list* :revolving_hearts:
 10. Get my weekly updates by pulling from the upstream:
     `git pull upstream main`